|(a) General. Pursuant to §42(h)(6) of the Code,

 submit the Request.

-(1) The documentation that must be submitted with a
+(1) Documentation that must be submitted with a Request

 (A) a completed application and certification;